Where the strongest winds on earth blow. Geography of weather records The highest wind speed on earth is observed

 Light, weak, moderate, fresh

-Wind speed: 12-38 km/h
+Wind speed: 12-38km/h

-From 2 to 5 points
+2 to 5 points

-Strong, tough and very tough
+Strong, strong and very strong

-Wind speed: from 39 to 61 km/h
+Wind speed: 39 to 61 km/h

-From 6 to 8 points
+6 to 8 points

 Storm